-Dispersal is the phenomenon of transfer of plant to a distant place.
-Seeds are usually formed in abundance so that they may be distributed over a wide area to ensure multiplication of plants.
-If all the seeds a fall near about the mother plant and germinate there, the new plants cannot have healthy growth due to over crowding of population in a small area.
-The over-crowding of the seedling results the death of most of the plants due to insufficient space, light, air and nutrition.

-Seeds are not able to move independently from one place to another-so they have to depend on some agents like wind, water, animals, etc. for their dispersal and thus morphological construction of seeds varies according to dispersal agencies.
-So these characteristic morphological features are discussed below in respect to dispersal mechanism by different agencies.
+Dispersal is the phenomenon of transfer of plants to a distant place.
+Seeds are usually formed in abundance so that they may be distributed over a wide area to ensure the multiplication of plants.
+If all the seeds fall near the mother plant and germinate there, the new plants cannot have healthy growth due to overcrowding of population in a small area.
+The overcrowding of the seedlings results in the death of most of the plants due to insufficient space, light, air and nutrition.
+Seeds are not able to move independently from one place to another-so they have to depend on some agents like wind, water, animals, etc., for their dispersal, and thus the morphological construction of seeds varies according to dispersal agencies.
+These characteristic morphological features are discussed below in respect to dispersal mechanism by different agencies.